korylprince/clientidentifier/README.md

 # Usage

         $ clientidentifier -h
+        WARNING: the clientidentifier utility is deprecated.
+You should run `clientidentifier -c` to clear the ClientIdentifier
         Usage: clientidentifier [OPTION...]
 [IDENTIFIER]
 	        -h, --help	Display this help message
+	        -c,	Clear the ClientIdentifier
         Running this program without any options will display the current ClientIdentifier.
         The ClientIdentifier will be changed to IDENTIFIER if given.

 # Copyright Information#